Doctor Louisa Hope from the Mostyn Street Medical Clinic is a member of Doctors for the Environment.

 As well as contributing to this reduction, the battery protects precious vaccines from the impact of power outages which can occur frequently in Castlemaine.

-Other measures they’ve adopted include;
+Other measures the Clinic has adopted include;

 - introducing metal speculums and surgical instruments that they sterilise after use instead of disposing of single use ones